versionone/openAgile/Evolve/Maintain.md

 Prior to beginning to work on integration maintenance, there are a few actions that we will need to take:

-* Refactor ServiceHost Configuration Tool (may require work from openAgile ?
-Team)
+* Refactor ServiceHost Configuration Tool (may require work from openAgile Sprint Team)
-* Refactor ServiceHost (may require work from openAgile ?
-Team)
+* Refactor ServiceHost
+* Refactor additional shared dependencies (i.e. WorkitemServices, ServerConnector, etc.)
+* Refactor OAuth enablement approach (client.secrets and stored.credentials file dependency)

 ## Maintain Actions Checklist